ciber-lab/ergon/README.md

 ### **1. Awkward posture**

-If a person is not in his/her natural posture.
-Performing activity in an awkward posture repetitively and/or for a long time can cause MSDs.
+An awkward posture occurs if a person is not in his/her natural posture.
+Performing an activity in an awkward posture repetitively and/or for a long time can cause MSDs.

 **Demo:** ([Watch the full video](https://youtu.be/2bdmS0U2x-Q))